 #2 – Tolerance for Intense Weather Conditions

+Can an outdoor TV stay out in the winter?
 The weather conditions in your local climate play a huge role in selecting the right outdoor TV.
 For example, if you live in the northeastern U.S., Outdoor TVs must withstand extreme cold, while in the southwest, resistance to extreme heat is paramount.
 Wherever you live, when selecting an outdoor TV, be sure that it has the following:

 - Ability to withstand temperatures higher than local high averages.
 Several SunBriteTV outdoor television models can operate in temperatures above 120 degrees F.